lutinplunder/dynamixel_joint_state_publisher/Readme.md

 ## Getting Started

-If you haven't looked at the tutorials for using Syropod Highlevel Controller, see [SHC Tutorials](https://github.com/csiro-robotics/shc_tutorials).
+If you haven't looked at the tutorials for using OpenSHC, see [OpenSHC Tutorials](https://github.com/csiro-robotics/shc_tutorials).

 ### Requirements